richlander/iot/src/devices/Sn74hc595/README.md

 # SN74HC595 -- 8-bit shift register

-[SN74HC595](https://www.ti.com/lit/ds/symlink/sn74hc595.pdf) is a 8-bit shift register.
-Per the datasheet, the SN74HC595 is a "8-Bit Shift Register With 3-State Output Register".
+The [SN74HC595](https://www.ti.com/lit/ds/symlink/sn74hc595.pdf) is a 8-bit shift register.
+Per the [SN74HC595 datasheet](https://www.ti.com/lit/ds/symlink/sn74hc595.pdf), it is a "8-Bit Shift Register With 3-State Output Register".
 The [`Sn74hc595` binding](Sn74hc595.cs) is based on and is compatible with the more general [`ShiftRegister`](../ShiftRegister/README.md) binding.
 The `Sn74hc595` binding adds the ability clear the storage register with a single pin.
 Either binding can be used to control the SN74HC595.

 ![shift-register](https://user-images.githubusercontent.com/2608468/84733283-ac3bca00-af52-11ea-8520-67c91a45c0f0.png)